-In the ROV world, the vehicles are usually broken into categories of size, which also tends to correspond with capability.
-The terminology can vary amongst industries and operators but in general, the following categories are used to define the range in size.
+In the ROV world, the vehicles are usually broken into size categories, which also correspond with capability.
+The terminology can vary amongst industries and operators, but generally, the following categories are used to define the range in size.
 The different classes or types of ROVs are:

 As the name suggests, these are slightly smaller ROVs that weigh a few hundred kilograms and are the size of a large quad bike.
 They require a LARS but can be deployed from smaller vessels.
 Whilst less powerful than their big brothers, they can still carry out ‘light’ intervention work.
 Light Work Class ROVs are generally used by operators who don’t need all the capabilities of the largest ROVs but still need to use manipulators to grab hefty objects or hold mid-size tooling.

 These ROVs are the size of your lounge chair, weigh around 100kg (220lb), and can be deployed from much smaller surface vessels than work-class vehicles.
 In some cases, they can be deployed with just two operators from a jetty or small boat, although some Inspection-class ROVs still require a LARS.
-Due to their smaller size, and because of technology limitations, they have generally been used for visual inspections and ‘simple’ work using more basic robotic arms than work-class vehicles.
+Due to their smaller size and technology limitations, they have generally been used for visual inspections and ‘simple’ work using more basic robotic arms than work-class vehicles.
 The ‘inspection’ and ‘observation’ monikers reveal the history of a time when these were the smallest vehicles available and were used anytime a user just needed ‘eyes on, rather than an intervention capability.
-Technology advances have allowed design companies to close this capability gap by manufacturing more advanced, dexterous manipulator arms for inspection-class ROVs meaning that they too can be used for light intervention work.
+Technology advances have allowed design companies to close this capability gap by manufacturing more advanced, dexterous manipulator arms for inspection-class ROVs, which can also be used for light intervention work.

-These ROVs weigh less than 50kg (110lb) and are therefore able to be deployed and recovered by one or two people.
+These ROVs weigh less than 50kg (110lb) and can therefore be deployed and recovered by one or two people.
 The last two decades have seen a huge influx of manufacturers releasing Portable Class ROVs, driving pricing lower and making underwater inspection more accessible to the everyday user.
-These systems are generally used as eyeball vehicles for visual inspection only or at most a simple grabber manipulator arm for picking things up off a lake bed or seafloor.
-Recently, with the release of very compact, dexterous manipulator systems, operators are now pushing the boundaries of remote intervention using this smallest class of underwater vehicle for NDT and other applications usually reserved for larger vehicles.
-Portable ROVs are quickly becoming the most prevalent class of vehicle for ‘quick and routine’ hull inspections and infrastructure inspections.
+These systems are generally used as eyeball vehicles for visual inspection or, at most, a simple grabber manipulator arm for picking things up off a lake bed or seafloor.
+Recently, with the release of very compact, dexterous manipulator systems, operators are pushing the boundaries of remote intervention using this smallest class of underwater vehicle for NDT and other applications usually reserved for larger vehicles.
+Portable ROVs are quickly becoming the most prevalent class of vehicles for ‘quick and routine’ hull inspections and infrastructure inspections.